k1nd0ne/VolWeb/README.md

 # Contributing

-To contribute to the project you'll need make a pull-request on the dev branch.
+To contribute to the project you'll need to make a pull-request on the dev branch.

 To setup the dev environment follow these steps :